 - You can search the web with your printer model and visit the official website to download drivers for your device.

 - If your printer came with a DVD or CD, it would contain all the required tools to install drivers for your device.
 So inset the DVD and install all mentioned software, and the drivers will be automatically added.

 Once you complete installing the drivers, configure the printer again by using method 2.
 Now you should be able to print documents without the inverted color error.

 Method 4: Fix Ink tanks refills

-In some printer ink tanks, there is no marking on which color goes where, which leads to such a problem.
+There is no marking on which color goes where in some printer ink tanks, which leads to such a problem.
 So make sure to fill the ink tanks with correct ink refills.
 Take the help of a started guide to watch youtube channels on how to refill your Printer ink tank properly.

 So to conclude this article, the issue is weird but fixable.
 Although if you still see this issue even after trying the above-mentioned steps, then your printer may be problematic.
 You may need to contact the service centers for your printer.
 So if it’s still under warranty, contact your manufacturer, and they will assist you in resolving the issue.